apcode/tensorflow_fasttext/README.md

 ## Implemented:
 - classification of text using word embeddings
 - char ngrams, hashed to n bins
-- train and test program
+- training and prediction program
 - preprocess facebook format, or text input into tensorflow records

 ## Not Implemented: